English Language support

 If you find that you need additional support with your English reading, writing, speaking or listening, we have a range of additional English Language support services that you can access at any point throughout your studies.

-Martin Hyams is Loughborough University London's English for Academic Purposes Tutor, and provides English Language support to students throughout the academic year.
-Martin specialises in English for Academic Purposes, and offers support that is embedded into the curriculum of many of our courses.
+is Loughborough University London's English for Academic Purposes Tutor, and provides English Language support to students throughout the academic year.
+Adam specialises in English for Academic Purposes, and offers support that is embedded into the curriculum of many of our courses.
 The support offered is directly applicable to the academic language and academic conventions of each module assessment, so that you can feel confident about your English language ability ahead of all of your assessments, whether it is an assignment, presentation, poster or a report.

-Martin plans to offer academic language support workshops over the next year that students can attend.
+Adam plans to offer academic language support workshops over the next year that students can attend.
 These will be bookable via the Academic English Support modules on LEARN

 ) with an outline of your priority needs.
-Martin will then see if a 20-minute tutorial will be necessary based on your needs.
+Adam will then see if a 20-minute tutorial will be necessary based on your needs.
 These sessions may include other aspects of language support, such as academic speaking, listening or reading, depending on student needs.

 Alongside our in-person support services, we also offer a number of useful online resources that you can access at any time.
-Our online resources are available on Learn
+Our online resources are available on Learn module

 - just look out for the red book symbol.